ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

 ## Important Patterns & Preferences (Emerging)

--   Using Next.js App Router for `frontend-2`.
+-   Using React with Vite for the frontend in a single directory.
+-   Organizing frontend code by feature rather than by technical concern.
--   Leveraging Shadcn UI for consistent component design in `frontend-2`.
+-   Leveraging Shadcn UI for consistent component design.
 -   Employing Supabase Edge Functions for operations requiring `service_role` or secure data transformations (e.g., pseudonymization).
--   Preference for Hybrid Backend model (Next.js server + Edge Functions + separate Analytics service) over full FastAPI replacement. *(Refer to [systemPatterns.md](mdc:memory-bank/systemPatterns.md#5-backend-implementation-strategy-when-to-use-what) for detailed implementation guidance).*
+-   Preference for Hybrid Backend model (FastAPI for main backend + Edge Functions + separate Analytics service).
 -   Using manual Docker Compose (`supabase_config/docker-compose.yml` and root `.env`) for managing local Supabase environment due to M1 compatibility issues with `npx supabase start`.
 -   Prioritizing clear documentation and context establishment (Memory Bank initiative).
 -   Adherence to security best practices as outlined in `docs/security.md`.